- If your Windows 11 Start menu is not working, note that it can be related to some random and temporary bugs.

 - In order to make your Windows 11 Start menu work, we suggest trying to sign in with the local administrator account.

-However, some might face a few problems; most commonly, people reported that precisely the Start menu suddenly stops, becomes unresponsive, or gets freeze.
+However, some might face a few problems; most commonly, people reported that precisely the Start menu suddenly stops, becomes unresponsive, or gets frozen.

 Fortunately, these are just random bugs, which can be fixed with ease.
 Thus, you don’t have to be an expert to solve this annoying problem.

 After repeated testing, we made sure to deliver the best solutions to get rid of this issue.
 Therefore, if your Windows 11 Start menu is not working, following the steps below will surely help.

 However, we recommend running Windows 11 on VM and testing it there before getting it to your main machine.

 What similar issues should I be aware of?

 Our readers have met with a couple of variations to this problem that can be fixed with ease:

 ➡ Windows 11 Start menu not opening – This is actually the same issue as the one we tackled in our article, so the steps below should make things right again.

 ➡ Windows 11 Start menu stuck or frozen – Although most of our readers complained about the Start menu not working at all, for some of them it got stuck or frozen.
 One of the solutions below will definitely help you if you experience the same situation.